ngwuprince/Relational-Database-Design-and-implementation/README.md

 **Masterblend:**

-Extraction and Identification: I meticulously combed through each data source, unearthing essential entities and their defining attributes.
+- Extraction and Identification: I meticulously combed through each data source, unearthing essential entities and their defining attributes.
 Imagine beans transformed into perfectly roasted data elements!
-Relationship Roadmap: Using the pgAdmin ERD Tool, I mapped out the connections between entities, crafting a visual blueprint – the coffee shop's very own data DNA.
+- Relationship Roadmap: Using the pgAdmin ERD Tool, I mapped out the connections between entities, crafting a visual blueprint – the coffee shop's very own data DNA.
-Normalization Nirvana: I resolved data redundancy and inconsistencies, streamlining tables into lean, efficient units – ensuring data purity for precise insights.
+- Normalization Nirvana: I resolved data redundancy and inconsistencies, streamlining tables into lean, efficient units – ensuring data purity for precise insights.
-Key Unlocking: Primary and foreign keys became the gates to data relationships, granting access and safeguarding integrity.
+- Key Unlocking: Primary and foreign keys became the gates to data relationships, granting access and safeguarding integrity.
-SQL Alchemy: From the ERD Tool's crucible, SQL scripts emerged, shaping the database objects themselves.
+- SQL Queries: From the ERD, SQL scripts emerged, shaping the database objects themselves.
 Lines of code blossoming into the robust infrastructure of the data haven.
-Views and Beyond: I carved custom data perspectives: views for quick glances and materialized views for deeper analysis.
+- Views and Beyond: I carved custom data perspectives: views for quick glances and materialized views for deeper analysis.
 Think espresso shots and pour-overs of information!
-Multi-Database Mastery: MY skills flourished across platforms.
-Data flowed seamlessly into PostgreSQL, IBM Db2, and MySQL databases, creating a federated data kingdom.

 **The Sweet Result:**